bestia-dev-archived/mem1_phonegap/README.md

 12. In the right upper corner there is a QR code to downloadi the APK to the android device.
 When Chrome downloads the APK you can then open it.
 It will ask you for install and standard security questions.
 Android must have enabled installing from Unknown Sources.
 It can be enabled just for this install only.
+Find mem1_phonegap in you programs list and run it.

 ## Programming References
 https://phonegap.com/